Types of Degrees Robotics Engineering Majors Are Getting

 What Robotics Engineering Majors Need to Know

-In an O*NET survey, robotics engineering majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to robotics engineering were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Robotics Engineering Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Engineering and Technology - Knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Design - Knowledge of design techniques, tools, and principles involved in production of precision technical plans, blueprints, drawings, and models.

 - Mathematics - Knowledge of arithmetic, algebra, geometry, calculus, statistics, and their applications.